Notice of Pre-AIA or AIA Status

 converting rotation of a pulley to linear motion of a spool (In this embodiment, an LVDT core 424 is caused to translate along an axis substantially parallel to an axis of rotation for a rotating element 410.
 The flexible connector 420 affixes to the rotating element 410 and to a movable element (not shown).
 A lead screw 415 threadedly engages the rotating element 410 at one end.
 At another end, the lead screw is affixed to an arm 422.
 The LVDT core 424 affixes to the other end of the arm 422 and is disposed to translate in an LVDT body 426.
 When the flexible connector is pulled such that it unwinds from the rotating element 410, the threaded engagement causes the lead screw 415 to translate.
 This, in turn causes the LVDT core 424 to translate within the LVDT body 426.
 A recoil mechanism 428 causes the rotating element 410 to wind the connector 420 when the moveable element (not shown) moves such that there is no tension on the connector 420.
 This also causes the LVDT core 424 to translate within the LVDT body 426.
 The LVDT thereby provides a position-related signal for the movable element (not shown); Column 8 Line 45-65).
 The purpose of ding so is to translate within the LVDT body, to cause the rotating element to wind the connector when the moveable element (not shown) moves such that there is no tension on the connector 420, to cause the LVDT core to translate within the LVDT body, to provide a position-related signal for the movable element.

-It would have obvious to one having ordinary skill in the art before the effective filing date of the claimed invention, to modify Proksch in view of Glasson, because Glasson discloses to include unsealed mechanical compartment that contains a spiral spring causes the rotating element to wind the connector when the moveable element (not shown) moves such that there is no tension on the connector, causes the LVDT core to translate within the LVDT body, provides a position-related signal for the movable element (Column 8 Line 58-65).
+It would have obvious to one having ordinary skill in the art before the effective filing date of the claimed invention, to modify Proksch and Francis in view of Glasson, because Glasson discloses to include unsealed mechanical compartment that contains a spiral spring causes the rotating element to wind the connector when the moveable element (not shown) moves such that there is no tension on the connector, causes the LVDT core to translate within the LVDT body, provides a position-related signal for the movable element (Column 8 Line 58-65).

 Regarding claim 13, Proksch teaches a method,

-where the signal is generated via output of a first coil [15] and a third coil [4] (FIG. 2 shows our improved LVDT position sensor.
+where the signal is generated via output of the first coil [15] and the third coil [4] (FIG. 2 shows our improved LVDT position sensor.
 This LVDT comprises a non-ferromagnetic coil form 14 around which a moving primary coil 15 is wound and two stationary secondary coils 3 and 4 wound around a non-ferromagnetic coil form 10; Paragraph [0068] Line 1-5) while supplying an alternating current to a second coil [3] (The LVDT secondaries 3 and 4 were connected to the mechanical frame 16, which acted as a reference.
 A piezo stack 19 pushed on the flexure assembly, moving it with respect to the mechanical reference.
 In all measurements made with FIG. 8 the piezo was driven with a -15 Volt to +150 Volt 0.1 Hz triangle wave and the same excitation and signal conditioning electronics of FIG. 3 were used; Paragraph [0076] Line 7-13; Figure 3 shows that the electrical components 23 to generate the alternating current are electrically coupled to the secondary coil; Figure 3 shows that the electrical components 23 to generate the signal are electrically coupled to the first coil [15] and the third coil [4]).

 Regarding claim 14, Proksch teaches a method,